-Term 1 Description Interim Audit Report Document presenting the results of an Interim Audit conducted at the Equipment Vendor by the Auditor that is published as an addendum to an existing Audit Report.
-ISO/IEC 17025 Accreditation Body An ILAC member that is recognised as having competence to carry out ISO/IEC 17025 test laboratory audits NESAS Security Test Laboratory A test laboratory that is ISO/IEC 17025 accredited in the context of NESAS and that conducts NESAS network product evaluations.
+Term 1 Description Report.
+ISO/IEC 17025 Accreditation Body An ILAC member that is recognised as having competence to carry out ISO/IEC 17025 test laboratory audits.
+NESAS Security Test Laboratory A test laboratory that is ISO/IEC 17025 accredited in the context of NESAS and that is authorised to conduct NESAS Network Product evaluations.
 It can be owned by any entity.
 Network Product Network equipment produced and sold to network operators by an Equipment Vendor Network Product Evaluation An assessment, carried out by a NESAS Security Test Laboratory, of network products against the relevant 3GPP defined Security Assurance Specification(s) Scheme Owner The organisation tasked with the overall implementation, governance, management and further development of NESAS Security Assurance Group (SECAG) A subgroup of the GSMA Fraud and Security Group Security Assurance Specification Specification written by the 3GPP, containing security requirements and test cases for a dedicated 3GPP-defined Network Function or a group of Network Functions.
 Test Laboratory Accreditation The process by which a security test laboratory is assessed by a qualified ISO/IEC 17025 accreditation body to assess and accredit its level of competence